Gloves Up

 Gloves Up Knives Down operates in a space where trust, authenticity, and lived experience matter more than polished marketing.

 The challenge was to tell a powerful story without sensationalising it.
-The content needed to reflect the reality of knife crime while focusing on positive intervention, impact, and hope.
-At the same time, it had to be strong enough to cut through media noise and attract wider attention from press, supporters, and stakeholders.
+The content needed to reflect the reality of knife crime while focusing on positive intervention, impact, and hope, while still being strong enough to attract wider attention from media, supporters, and stakeholders.

 Our Delivery.